3drosalia/FNFest_Preview/README.md

 7. Optionally, add a keybind, or use the Menu Editor to add the action to a menu
 8. Enjoy charting with the ability to properly view lifts!

+## Modified by Marie:
+Defaults to Expert Guitar
+Themed better for the eyes

+(Credit to NarrikSynthfox for the original codebase, I just changed some colors and made a simple QOL change)